 Use the Fuel Gauge to determine the battery pack's remaining run time.
 Press the Fuel Gauge button to display the lights.
-The Fuel Gauge will light up for 2-3 seconds.
-When less than 10% of charge is left, 1 light on the fuel gauge will flash slowly.
+The Fuel Gauge will stay lit for two seconds.
 NOTE: If the Fuel Gauge doesn't appear to be working, place the battery pack on the charger and charge as needed.

-Compared to NiCd battery pack types, MILWAUKEE Li-lon battery packs deliver fade-free power for their entire run time.
+Compared to NiCd battery pack types, MILWAUKEE Lithium-Ion battery packs deliver fade-free power for their entire run time.
 The tool will not experience a slow, gradual loss of power as you work.
-To signal the end of discharge, 1 light on the fuel gauge will flash quickly for 2-3 seconds and the tool will not run.
-Charge the battery pack.
+To signal to you that the battery pack is at the end of its run time and needs to be charged, power to the tool will drop quickly.
+When this happens, remove the tool from the workpiece and charge the battery pack as needed.